MicrosoftDocs/windows-dev-docs/windows-apps-src/style/acrylic.md

 ## When to use acrylic

 We recommend that you place supporting UI, such as in-app navigation or commanding elements, on an acrylic surface.
 This material is also helpful for transient UI elements, such as dialogs and flyouts, because it helps maintain a visual relationship with the content that triggered the transient UI.
-We designed acrylic to be used as a background material and show in visually discreet panes, so don't apply acrylic to detailed foreground elements.
+We designed acrylic to be used as a background material and show in visually discrete panes, so don't apply acrylic to detailed foreground elements.

 Surfaces behind primary app content should use solid, opaque backgrounds.